EllaBrands/stanDev/Home.md

 ## Developer Wikis

-This is a complete list of developer-facing Wikis hosted in this repo.
+This section provides a complete list of developer-facing Wikis hosted in this repo.

 ### Contributing to Stan without C++/OCaml experience